Frequently Asked Questions

 Is there a minimum number of hours per shift?

-We have a three-hour minimum per visit however we can provide cluster care when possible.
+We have a three-hour minimum per visit; however, we can provide cluster care when possible.

 Do you provide your care givers with additional training?